pch/based_uuid/README.md

 This gem encodes UUID primary keys into 26-character lowercase strings using [Crockford’s base32](https://www.crockford.com/base32.html) encoding.
 The optional prefix helps you identify the model it represents.

 BasedUUID assumes that you have a [UUID primary key](https://guides.rubyonrails.org/v5.0/active_record_postgresql.html#uuid) (`id`) in your ActiveRecord model.
-It doesn’t affect how your ActiveRecord primary key UUIDs are stored in the database.
-Prefix and base32 encoding are only used for presentation.
+It doesn’t affect how your primary key UUIDs are stored in the database.
+Prefixes and base32-encoded strings are only used for presentation.

 ## Installation